 - More freebies.
 If harvesting information is your goal, you could create a tiered drip campaign.
 Someone might receive a free email subscription simply for providing their email address, but a valuable coupon or sample size product follows in the next email and provided that they also share a key data point.
 In this way, you’re proving that your goal isn’t to spam, it’s mutual satisfaction!

 - Industry-specific news and updates.
-I was surprised to find out how many attorneys rely on cold marketing to bring in leads.
 It’s worth asking around to find out the best tools for your trade.
-For instance, I found out that many tech-savvy lawyers use a service called mycase to keep track of their clients and practice.
+For instance, many tech-savvy lawyers use a service called mycase to keep track of their clients and practice.
 Who knew!

 - Word of mouth and incentive programs.
 A lot of services offer a gift for referrals.
 In this way, your drip campaign is appealing not only to individual decision-makers but also to their extended networks.
 The key is to figure out how much you can give away without taking a loss on your entire campaign.